How A Librarian From Wisconsin Became Charles Manson’s First Recruit

 Brunner was ultimately awarded custody of her son, who was raised by her parents in Eau Claire.

-Valentine Michael Manson later changed his name to Michael Brunner, further distancing himself from his notorious father.
+Valentine Michael Manson later changed his name to Michael Brunner, further distancing himself from his notorious father Charles Manson, who died in 2017.
 “There’s no reason to treat me any different than the next guy, just because of my biological father… Mostly I think I get left alone more than the other person.”

-Want to learn more about Charles Manson and his cult of followers?
-Read about Lynette “Squeaky” Fromme, who tried to assassinate President Gerald Ford and now lives in upstate New York.
+After learning about Mary Brunner, read about Lynette “Squeaky” Fromme, who tried to assassinate President Gerald Ford and now lives in upstate New York.
 Then, read about Manson’s mother, Kathleen Maddox.

 author